top of page

 All members of staff will be subject to a DBS check prior to starting work, any employment offer will be subject to a satisfactory DBS check

-No new member of staff will be left alone with clients or other members of staff until a full risk assessment and DBS check has been caried out.
+No new member of staff will be left alone with clients or other members of staff until a full risk assessment and DBS check has been carried out.

 Lead Safeguarding Officer